KevinDockx/JsonPatch/README.md

 It consists of two parts:
 - on the client (consumer of the API): the JsonPatchDocument / JsonPatchDocument<T> class to build what's essentially a change set to be applied to your object on your API side.
-- at (Web) API level: an Apply method to apply those changes to your objects.
+- at (Web) API level: an ApplyTo method to apply those changes to your objects.

 This combination should make partial update support for your RESTful API a breeze.